 An expat can be granted the exemption from having to file each year, but only if specific circumstances are met such as filing status, age, and other particular circumstances.
 A professional specialist that provides tax help for US expats can guide you through the process.

-For example, a single, self-supporting US citizen living in Belgium and earning a gross income of $8,200 may not need to file.
-This could be the case if he or she does not have additional self-employment income of $400 or more and does not have one or more foreign financial accounts of more than $10,000.
+For example, a single, self-supporting US citizen living in Belgium and earning a gross income of US$8,200 may not need to file.
+This could be the case if he or she does not have additional self-employment income of $400 or more and does not have one or more foreign financial accounts of more than US$10,000.

 The foreign-earned income exclusion